static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U4>    <float64>

-Assignment on a ``Frame`` is similar: ``Frame`` assignment only mutates what needs to change, reusing unchanged columns without copying data.
-For example, assigning to a single value in a ``Frame`` results in only one new array being created; the unchanged arrays are reused in the new ``Frame``.
+Assignment on a ``Frame`` is similar: type compatibility is evaluated, and assignment only replaces what needs to change, reusing unchanged columns without copying data.
+For example, assigning a single value in a ``Frame`` results in only one new array being created; unchanged arrays are reused in the new ``Frame``.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'charge':0.666, 'mass':1.3}), ('strange', {'charge':-0.333, 'mass':0.1})))